f5devcentral/terraform-azure-bigip-module/README.md

 ## Deploys BIG-IP in Azure Cloud

-This Terraform module deploys N-nic F5 BIG-IP in Azure cloud ( based on module count from terraform 0.13, we can deploy multiple bigip instances).
+This Terraform module deploys N-nic F5 BIG-IP in Azure cloud ,and with module count feature we can deploy multiple bigip instances.

 ## Prerequisites